youyexie/Learning-To-Find-Good-Correspondences-Of-Multiple-Objects/Simulation/README.md

 # To inference
 Run 'Inference.py'.

+# To evaluate
-'OurApproach.m' evaluate the performance of our method.
+-'OurApproach.m' evaluate the performance of our method.
-'Multi_RANSAC' evaluate the performance of sequential RANSAC.
+-'Multi_RANSAC' evaluate the performance of sequential RANSAC.